zxdavb/evohome-async/README.md

 ### CLI for schedules

-If you download teh git repo you can use a basic CLI for bakup of schedules, for example:
+If you download the git repo you can use a basic CLI for backup/restore of schedules (incl.
+DHW, if any), for example:
 ```
 python client.py -u username@gmail.com -p password get-schedules --loc-idx 2 > schedules.json
 ```